schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

 * java_interfaces - creates a set of Java interfaces from the model
   - packageName - what is the package for the generated beans (!)
-  - interfacePrefix - per default no Prefix is used but it's possible to add for instance an 'I' with that option
   - removeEmptyLines - if set, then empty lines will be removed before file is written

 * java_interfaced_beans - creates a set of Java beans from model that implements a given interface
   - packageName - what is the package for the generated beans (!)
   - interfacePackageName - Name of the interface package
-  - interfacePrefix - per default no Prefix is used but it's possible to add for instance an 'I' with that option
   - removeEmptyLines - if set, then empty lines will be removed before file is written

 ### Service related